Zhou Enlai: Youth

 Zhou Enlai was born in Huai'an, Jiangsu province, on 5 March 1898, the first son of his branch of the Zhou family.
-The Zhou family was originally from Shaoxing in Zhejiang province.
-During the late Qing dynasty, Shaoxing was famous as the home of families such as Zhou's, whose members worked as government "clerks" (師爷, shiye) generation after generation.
-To move up the ladder in civil service, the men in these families often had to be transferred, and in the late years of the Qing dynasty, Zhou Enlai's branch of the family moved to Huai'an.
+The Zhou family was originally started by an official of Shaoxing in Zhejiang province while Zhou Enlai's Gan Jiangxi mother was from Nanchang city.
+Shaoxing was famous as the home of families such as Zhou's, whose members worked as government "clerks" (師爺, shiye) generation after generation.
+To move up the ladder in civil service, the men in these families often had to be transferred, and in the late years of the Qing regime, Zhou Enlai's branch of the family moved to Huai'an.
 Even after the move, however, the family continued to view Shaoxing as its ancestral home.

 Zhou's grandfather, Zhou Panlong, and his granduncle, Zhou Jun'ang, were the first members of the family to move to Huai'an.
 Panlong apparently passed the provincial examinations, and Zhou Enlai later claimed that Panlong served as magistrate governing Huai'an county.
 Zhou's father, Zhou Yineng, was the second of Zhou Panlong's four sons.
-Zhou's birth mother, surnamed Wan, was the daughter of a prominent Jiangsu official.
+Zhou's birth mother, surnamed Wan, was the daughter of a prominent Jiangxi origin official.

 Like many others, the economic fortunes of Zhou's large family of scholar-officials were decimated by a great economic recession that China suffered in the late 19th century.
 Zhou Yineng had a reputation for honesty, gentleness, intelligence and concern for others, but was also considered "weak" and "lacking in discipline and determination".
-He was unsuccessful in his personal life, and drifted across China doing various occupations, working in Beijing, Shandong, Anhui, Shenyang, Inner Mongolia and Sichuan.
+He was unsuccessful in his personal life, and drifted across China doing various occupations, working in Beijing, Shandong, Anhui, Liaodong peninsula, Inner Mongolia.
 Zhou Enlai later remembered his father as being always away from home and generally unable to support his family.